 The 2019 Diamond Catalyst Award winner was upscale casual chain BJ’s Restaurants.

 The Workplace Legacy Award

 The Workplace Legacy Award recognizes a leader in the restaurant industry who has clearly demonstrated success in balancing superior people practices and best in class operational results.
 In addition, their employees, organizations and communities have benefited from their leadership.
 The Workplace Legacy Award was given for the first time in 2005 and has honored incredible industry leaders such as Doug Brooks, Chairman and CEO of Brinker International, Gene Lee, President and CEO of Darden Restaurants, Steven Carley, CEO of Red Robin, John Miller, President and CEO of Denny’s Restaurants, Sally Smith, President & CEO of Buffalo Wild Wings and Danny Meyer, founder and CEO of Union Square Hospitality Group.

 Heart of the Workplace Award

 The Heart of the Workplace Award is presented to the company that demonstrates significant commitment to and investment in their employees and communities.
-Winners from previous years include Red Lobster, Panera Bread, Chili’s and Red Robin.
-In 2018, it was awarded to BJ’s Restaurants .“We believe at BJ’s that we are only successful if our team members are successful and our communities are vibrant.
-We listen to each other, we celebrate each other and we take care of each other.
-It is part of our DNA and something we actively do every day,” said Lon Ledwith, executive vice president at BJ’s Restaurants.
+Winners from previous years include Red Lobster, Panera Bread, Chili’s, BJ’s Restaurants and Red Robin.
+In 2019, it was awarded to la Madeleine.

 Days Until Conference